Why Halton Region is a great place to locate your business

 - 30 minutes to Toronto- or Hamilton Harbour and the Welland Canal accessing the St. Lawrence Seaway System

-Halton boasts the most educated labour pool in Canada with 75% of residents holding post-secondary degrees and diplomas.
+Halton boasts the most educated labour pool in Canada with 78 per cent of residents holding post-secondary degrees and diplomas.
 Businesses invest in Halton because of the highly-educated and skilled people they can employ in sectors as diverse as manufacturing, professional and business services, technology, and life sciences.

 - 20 colleges and universities within 60 minute drive